 How does your heritage impact your food

-Frances: Our heritage is part of our family’s identity, and the food and memories that we create when we sit together as a family to eat.
-They are woven into our very existence.
+Frances: Our heritage is part of our family’s identity, and the food and memories we create when we sit together as a family to eat.
+It is woven into our very existence.

 What is most important to you right now?